ScriptBits/ScriptBits/README.md

 ### G'day traveller.
 Thanks for stopping by 👋

 I am currently working to create projects for Computer Science teachers to use with their high school students and/or beginning college students.
-(Some projects are under construction...careful the potholes.)

 What I do? 👨‍💻
 * Computer Science Instructor